Thevi1/Thevi.github.io/content/posts/route-server.md

 ![Route Server Import Prefix](https://raw.githubusercontent.com/Thevi1/Thevi.github.io/main/images/Route-server/Import-Prefix-From-member-to-master-table.png)

-Bird will create routing table name `t_000X_asXXXXX` each member, in this table all prefix (filtered and accept prefix) will place
+Bird will create routing table name `t_000X_asXXXXX` each member, in this table all prefix (filtered and accept prefix) will be placed

 And only accepted prefix will through to master table